lzapffe/ds_labs/lab-09.md

 y = 4.15 - 0.02x(tenured) + 0.13x(teaching)

-The initial rating (which corresponds to that of tenured professors), is 4.15.
-Then, if the professor is instead tenured, they get a decrease in their score of 0.02 points, or if they are just teaching, they get an increase in their score of 0.13.
+The initial rating (which corresponds to that of tenure track professors), is 4.15.
+Then, if the professor is instead tenured, they get a decrease in their score of 0.02 points, while if they are just teaching, they get an increase in their score of 0.13.

-The adjusted R^2 is 0.0073, meaning that rank explains 0.73% of the variance in teaching, which is not a lot.
+The R^2 is .011 and the adjusted R^2 is 0.0073, meaning that rank
+explains 1.1% (for multiple R^2) or 0.73% (according to the adjusted R^2) of the variance in teaching, which is not a whole lot.

 ## Exercise 14

-Creating a factor variable for tenure eligible or not:
+Creating a factor variable for tenure eligible or not by combining tenure track and tenured into one category:

 ``` r
 evals_df <- evals_df %>%